About This Blog

 My photo

 I have loved things Country and Western all of my life.
-I have loved the ranches and farms, the work, the fields, the barns, livestock, and the food.
-I was born and raised in Kentucky where I learned to ride and care for horses.
-Most of my family lived on farms and/or were livestock producers.
-I have raised various livestock and poultry over the years.I have sold livestock feed and minerals in two states.
+I have loved the ranches and farms. the fields, the barns, livestock, and the food.
+I was born and raised in Kentucky where I learned to love and appreciate the beauty, hard work, and value of country living, Most of my family lived on farms and/or were livestock producers.
+I have raised various livestock and poultry over the years.
+I have sold livestock feed and minerals in two states.
 My big hats and boots are only an outward manifestation of the country life I hold dear to my heart.
 With the help of rhyme or short story, in recipes or photos, I make an effort in this blog to put into words my day to day observations of all things rural; the things that I see and hear, from under my hat.
 All poems and short stories, unless noted otherwise, are authored by me.
 I hope you enjoy following along.

 Monday, March 18, 2013

-Past Teachings
+Past Teachings and Lessons Learned

 It was a very touching moment when the flag was reverently removed from the casket, folded with silent precision, and presented to my cousins.
 The long slow salute and the playing of taps always wrenches the hearts of us veterans.